 The SNEDIT utility allows the user to display SNA journal files interactively.
-The SNEDIT program allows you to enter various commands to specify parameters that define journals you wish to display.
+SNEDIT allows you to enter various commands to specify parameters that define journals you wish to display.

-These utilities are described in detail in the SNA Operator's Guide.
+These utilities are described in detail in the SNA6 Operator's Guide.